 Relevant professional designation such as the Chartered Property Casualty Underwriter (CPCU) or Associate in Claims (AIC).

-Prior similar licensure in another state.
+Prior or concurrent similar licensure in another jurisdiction.

-For states implementing a new regulatory scheme for adjusters, it is common practice to waive the initial exam for applicants with appropriate credentials and experience.
+For jurisdictions implementing adjuster licensing for the first time, it is common practice to waive the initial exam for applicants with appropriate credentials and experience.

 Fitness and Character Considerations

-Like insurance producers, many states also evaluate an applicant’s fitness, character and trustworthiness to engage in this aspect of the insurance business.
-State insurance regulators typically consider:

-Criminal history.

-Administrative actions taken by other state insurance regulators.

-Civil judgments that may shed light on an applicant’s character or fiscal integrity.

-In some states, an adjuster must apply for a license by line of insurance, or line of authority (LOA), similar to the manner in which producers are licensed.
-Other states require adjuster licenses by categories such as motor vehicle physical damage, workers’ compensation or crop.
+Like insurance producers:

-States are encouraged to implement a fingerprint requirement for public and independent adjusters similar to what is required of producers.
-Additionally, if a state permits a nonresident adjuster to designate that state as its home state, fingerprinting of that nonresident should be required.
-States are encouraged to adopt the Authorization for Criminal History Record Check Model Act (#222) when evaluating and considering whether an applicant or licensee has met the character and trustworthiness requirements to obtain, maintain or renew a license.
+(1) Many jurisdictions evaluate an adjuster applicant’s fitness, character and trustworthiness by considering criminal history, administrative actions taken by other state insurance regulators, and civil judgments that may shed light on an applicant’s character or fiscal integrity.(2) Most jurisdictions issue an adjuster “license type” with a line of authority (LOA).
+Some jurisdictions issue adjuster license types by categories, without an LOA.
+(3) Many jurisdictions have implemented a fingerprint requirement for resident.
+If a jurisdiction permits a nonresident to designate itself as the adjuster’s home state (DHS), the resident fingerprint requirement extends to that nonresident.
+Jurisdictions are encouraged to adopt the Authorization for Criminal History Record Check Model Act (#222) when evaluating and considering whether an applicant or licensee has met the character and trustworthiness requirements to obtain, maintain or renew a license.